FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/kafka-notifications/readme.md

 # Kafka Notifications

-## Introduction

-NETCONF and gNMI devices produce notifications.
-UniConfig can collect these and create its own UniConfig notifications about specific events.
+NETCONF and gNMI devices produce notifications, which UniConfig can collect and create its own UniConfig notifications about specific events.
 Notifications from both NETCONF and gNMI devices and UniConfig are published using Kafka.

 The following notification types are available: